Sudhanshu-Ambastha/Poke-3D-Models-Api/README.md

 ---

 ## Note About APIs

-While there are many **Pokémon APIs** available that provide Pokémon data (e.g., stats, types, moves, etc.), **most of these APIs do not offer 3D models** of Pokémon.
+While there are many Pokémon APIs available that provide Pokémon data (e.g., stats, types, moves, etc.), most of these APIs do not offer 3D models of Pokémon.
+This is primarily due to the significant storage and bandwidth requirements for hosting and serving 3D models, as well as potential licensing issues.
+Existing APIs like [PokéAPI](https://pokeapi.co/) are excellent resources for general Pokémon information, but they do not include 3D models.
-- **Why don't these APIs provide 3D models?**: Providing 3D models requires significant storage and bandwidth.
-Models are often large in size (several MBs) and need to be game-ready to load efficiently on mobile devices.
-Hosting them for free or public use can be challenging due to storage and bandwidth limitations.
-Additionally, game-ready models may not be freely available.
-- **Why don't we use other APIs?**: While you can retrieve detailed Pokémon information (like types, stats, and abilities) from APIs like [Pokémon API](https://pokeapi.co/), these services typically do not provide 3D models.
-Consequently, incorporating 3D models into this app would require substantial storage space for hosting the model files independently.

 ## Check Model Animations